Mgsignorelli/unicornticket/README.md

 - Run `python3 manage.py runserver` and browse to generated local URL.

-### Media
+## Media
-Image in Unicorn Attractor App adapted by me from a royalty free image.
+Image in Unicorn Attractor App adapted by me from a Royalty-free stock vector from Shutterstock.com (ID: 766763503, Unicorn minimalistic face horn cute sleeping, by Tereez/Shutterstock.com, https://shutr.bz/2kMHC27).

 ## Acknowledgements
 Inspiration for this project was obtained from Code Institute's Django Fullstack Frameworks Unit.